KarimKabbara00/Tournament-Management-System/README.md

-# Fifa Worldcup Qatar 2022
+# Tournament Management System
 ### Main Contributors:
 #### Karim Kabbara / David Desrochers
-*This app is designed to create Tournaments and their games, as well as the teams, the lineups for each match, and the score.*
+*This app is designed to create soccer Tournaments and their games, as well as the teams, the lineups for each match, and the score.*
 <hr>